Meet our mentors for SFU-UBC Implementation Science Training Initiative

 Dr. Linda Li

-Professor and Harold Robinson/Arthritis Society Chair at the Department of Physical Therapy, UBC
+Professor and Harold Robinson/Arthritis Society Chair, Department of Physical Therapy, UBC

 Dr. Heather McKay